The confusion matrix appears when an experiment solves a classification problem.

 All the examples that have the same particular combination of actual and predicted categories fall within the same cell, increasing the count of that cell.

-If a model is good, most of the examples should fall in the diagonal cells, which correspond to identical actual and predicted categories.
+If a model is good, most of the examples should fall in the diagonal cells, which correspond to identical actual and predicted categories, that is, correct predictions.
+All other cells represent errors in the prediction.

 Interact with the confusion matrix